SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Earnings Per Share

 Basic earnings per share is computed by dividing net income by the weighted average number of shares of Common Stock outstanding during the period.
-Diluted earnings per share assumes conversion of potentially dilutive securities such as stock options, restricted stock and restricted stock units.
+Diluted earnings per share assumes conversion of potentially dilutive securities such as stock options, restricted stock units and restricted stock.

 Concentration of Risks

 VF markets products to a broad customer base throughout the world.
-Products are sold at a range of price points through multiple wholesale and direct-to-consumer channels.
-VF’s ten largest customers accounted for 17% of Fiscal 2020 total revenues.
-Sales to VF’s largest customer accounted for 3% of Fiscal 2020 total revenues.
+Products are sold at a range of price points through various wholesale and direct-to-consumer channels.
+VF’s ten largest customers accounted for approximately 17% of Fiscal 2022 total revenues.
+Sales to VF’s largest customer accounted for approximately 2% of Fiscal 2022 total revenues.
 Sales are generally made on an unsecured basis under customary terms that may vary by product, channel of distribution or geographic region.
 VF continuously monitors the creditworthiness of its customers and has established internal policies regarding customer credit limits.
 The breadth of product offerings, combined with the large number and geographic diversity of its customers, limits VF’s concentration of risks.

 Legal and Other Contingencies